JeffreyDeanBrown/BehaviorGraphs/README.md

 ## Usage

-I plan on reformatting the code to make it more usable outside of the specific steps in *Behavior Data Main.qmd*, but that hasn't happened yet.
-WIP
+There isn't currently any documentation for this project, but that is the next thing I am working on.
+Currently, the way to use this project is to download `graph_main.qmd` and run that code.

+Several of the functions called in `graph_main.qmd` are just wrappers for other functions with default values.
+It is not currently documented, but you can call these functions yourself and make your own graphs.